nadazaher/project2/README.md

 - Create more detailed restaurant pages with more than just reviews

 ## Future Ideas
-o	Using YELP API to trigger list of restaurants o	Adding user authentication so users have to log in before posting reviews o	Allowing users to edit, update, and delete only their own reviews o	Adding an admin to approve any submissions or edits before being posted
+- Using YELP API to trigger list of restaurants
+- Adding user authentication so users have to log in before posting reviews
+- Allowing users to edit, update, and delete only their own reviews
+- Adding an admin to approve any submissions or edits before being posted